dialex/start-testing/docs/toolbox/heuristics.md

 ### 💡 Test ideas

 There's a big number of heuristics you can use to generate test ideas.
 [Elisabeth Hendrickson](http://testobsessed.com/wp-content/uploads/2011/04/testheuristicscheatsheetv1.pdf) compiled a cheat sheet with the most common.
 One of the simplest is the Goldilocks heuristic (named after the [bedtime story](https://en.wikipedia.org/wiki/Goldilocks_and_the_Three_Bears)), which focuses on the concept of "too big", "too small", "just right".
+For more testing opportunities, check this list from [Erik Brickarp](http://erik.brickarp.se/2016/08/how-to-come-up-with-test-ideas.html).

 > Let's say you want to test a new field that collects the age of a user.
 Inspired by the Goldilocks heuristic, you can observe the behaviour of that field when you type a value that is too big (`999`), too small (`-1`), and just right (`30`).